 Trailers will have yellow ABS malfunction lamps on the left side, either on the front or rear corner.
 See Figure 6.7.
-Dollies manufactured on or after March 1, 1998, are required to have a lamp on the left side.
+Dollies manufactured on

-- Why should you not use the trailer hand valve while driving? - Describe what the trailer air supply control does. - Describe what the service line is for. - These questions may be on your test.
+- Why should you not use the trailer hand valve while driving? - Describe what the trailer air supply control does. - Describe what the service line is for. - · What is the emergency air line for? - Why should you use chocks when parking a trailer without spring brakes? - Where are shut-off valves?

+These questions may be on your test.
 If you can't answer them all, re-read subsection 6.2.